-The Apple Health Checklist in the iOS 14 Health app does not provide you with any metrics related to your daily activities, sleep-related monitoring, or fitness workouts.
+The Health Checklist does not provide insights into the health features or metrics related to your daily activities, sleep-related monitoring, or fitness workouts.

-There, we can correctly set up all health-related monitoring aspects for both our iPhones and Apple Watches from a single convenient place.
+There, we can correctly set up all health-related monitoring aspects for both our iPhones and Apple Watches from a single, convenient place.